 Using hashtags in your insta-stories will help show your stories to a more relevant audience and it will also feature in search listings.
 Make the most of it.
 However, if you add hashtags in the story, it does not look good.
 Here’s a hack to get around that.

-Create an insta-story and then click on AA button.
+Create an insta-story and then click on the AA button.
 Add hashtags that you wish to use.
 Then once you are done, again click on AA and click on the A in the middle.
 This will help add a colored background.
 Type an interesting call to action or creative title for the story and place it over the hashtags.
 This will hide the hashtags from public view but your story will list for the hashtags mentioned.
-You can even add location to your stories.
+You can even add the location to your stories.
 Go to stickers and select location.
 Now your insta-story is searchable for both location and hashtags.

 Once the story is posted, you can swipe up to see the stats.
-Instagram shows stats like people who visited, from where they came like a hashtag, location etc. This will let you know which hashtags work for you.
+Instagram shows stats like people who visited, from where they came like a hashtag, location, etc. This will let you know which hashtags work for you.

 6. Split Tagging

 While you know that you can add hashtags in the description and it gets the post listed.
 You can add more hashtags by using split tagging.
-Use a few mix of tags in your description.
+Use a few mixes of tags in your description.
 Then once the post is published, go to comments and add more tags there.
 Your post will also show up for these tags while keeping the description clean.
 This will help you list for more hashtags while keeping the post description clean and easy to read for the viewer.
 This is highly useful while running contests and events.